saubury/tw-scala-bootcamp/scripts/README.md

     - Use var keyword to declare a variable that is mutable
     - Use val keyword to declare a variable that is immutable

-    Using val is preferred as they are safer for concurrency and often faster to
+    Using val is preferred as they are safer for concurrency and often faster too.

     See explanation from Dick Wall [here](https://drive.google.com/open?id=1QDwUvuXvw9LelKeWS27PQ2XBWuEmzRzi)